Create a Podcast RSS Feed Free in 2026

 While those services are convenient, they are essentially charging you a monthly subscription to host a simple XML text file.
-If you are a DIY creator, a student with a limited budget, or a developer testing a concept, you can create a podcast rss feed free of charge.
+If you are a DIY creator, a student with a limited budget, or a developer testing a concept, you can get a podcast rss feed free of charge.

 In this guide, we will use the PodTools RSS Generator to build your feed from scratch in under 5 minutes, ensuring it is 100% compatible with Apple Podcasts and Spotify.